insin/jbscript.dev/src/pages/why-i-had-to-make-tweak-new-twitter/index.md

 ![A screenshot of New Twitter with content highlighted in green and distracting parts of the UI highlighted in red](distraction.png)

-Combined, these made New Twitter feel unusable from both a UX and mental health perspective - like the "hellsite" people refer to it as.
+Combined, these made New Twitter feel unusable from both a UX and mental hygiene perspective - like the "hellsite" people refer to it as.

 ## A solution: [Tweak New Twitter](https://github.com/insin/tweak-new-twitter#tweak-new-twitter)